Generic-Tree/python-package/README.md

-# Conceptual Repository
+# Python Package
 > This intends to be an [readme-documented][-0], [open-source-licensed][-1], [semantic-versioned][-2],
-[conventional-committed][-3] and [changelogged][-4] git repository starting point for the development of a brand-new project
+[conventional-committed][-3] and [changelogged][-4] git repository starting point for the development of a brand-new python package

-A straightforward beginning for an open-source project repository
+A straightforward beginning for an open-source python package project repository

 [-0]: https://www.makeareadme.com/ "Make a README"
 [-1]: https://choosealicense.com/licenses/ "Choose a License"